• Christmas Recipes

 • Nutrition is an estimate and doesn't include variety in fillings, decorating pieces, or milk used for drinking.

 • Are hot cocoa bombs better with milk or water?
-This is up to your preference, but milk has a little fat in it so it can help cut through some of the sweetness of the cocoa bombs.
+This is up to your preference, but milk has contains fat, which can help cut through some of the sweetness of the cocoa bombs.

 • Do hot cocoa bombs need to be refrigerated?
 Not typically.
 Only if they have a perishable filling added to the center.